Debbie Taylor

 • Member of the Computing Science Executive Team

-• Advising and supporting students as their Academic Advisor and Senior Adviser
+• Advising and supporting students as an Academic Advisor and Senior Adviser

 • Developer and facilitator of Big Sister Little Sister, a mentoring group for female identifying students in Computing Science, as she is passionate about improving and promoting gender equality in a male dominated environment.